ThomasKur/WPNinjas.Dsregcmd/README.md

 # WPNinjas Dsregcmd and Azure AD Join information
-This repo provides options to use dsregcmd information in managed code and powershell not by parsing the dsregcmd.exe commandline output.
-Therefore, direct calls to netapi32 will be used.

-I personally developed these helper library because I need often information like Azure AD Device ID when workjing localy on a device, but I'm not happy with parsing the registry or the command line output from dsregcmd.
-With this small library you get the possibility to get all this information in managed code like .NETc# or PowerShell as a simple object in the following structure:
+I personally developed these helper library because I need often information like Azure AD Device ID when working localy on a device.
+But I'm was never happy with parsing the registry or the command line output from dsregcmd.
+With this small library you get the possibility to get all this information directly from netapi32 in managed code like .NET or PowerShell as a simple object in the following structure:

 ```C#
 public class DsregcmdResult